ajschumacher/ds4hw/hw02-linreg/README.md

 git clone https://github.com/arahuja/GADS4.git
 ```

 The smaller training files were experimented with while working on this, but just the 200k will be manipulated here for brevity.
+First, `add_loc.py` processes the location tree and adds fields to the csv data.

 ```bash
 ./add_loc.py GADS4/data/kaggle_salary/train_200k.csv data/trainall.csv
 ./add_loc.py GADS4/data/kaggle_salary/test.csv data/test.csv
 ```

 For simplicity, I'm omitting a further randomization of row order which would probably be nice to do.
-Let's just convert to vw format now.
+Let's just convert to vw format now, using `vw-ize.py`.

 ```bash
 ./vw-ize.py data/trainall.csv > data/trainall.vw